fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 - No error when result is `null`, `undefined`, `""`, or `true`
 - Any other result means validation error
 - `errorMessage` can be static text or a modifier expression
+- if no `errorMessage`, then JSONata string result will be the error

 ## Lists and Path Modifiers